Abdulmuid1/Personal-Finance-Tracker/README.md

 # Personal Finance Tracker

 A lightweight, web-based finance tracker built with Flask that helps users manage their daily expenses.
-Add, filter, categorize, and visualize transactions — and export them as a PDF report.
+One can add, filter, categorize, and visualize transactions, and also export them as a PDF report.

 ---